Maasik/HAMR_embedded/README.md

 Otherwise, simply upload to the Arduino, connecti to the access point (hamr_net), and use the provided Python libraries to control the HAMR!

-Feel free to contact me at hyoo[at]seas.upenn.edu for more information.
+Feel free to contact me at aspecian[at]seas.upenn.edu for more information.